TV-Rename/Website/_manual/user.md

 ![When To Watch]({{ site.baseurl }}/assets/images/main-window/when-to-watch-01.png){:.pic-c}

-Looking at the list in the main panel we see details of recent and future show episodes matching the TV shows found in the Media Library.
+Looking at the list in the main panel we see details of recent and future show episodes matching the TV shows found in the media library.

 At the top of the panel episodes "Aired in the last 7 days" are shown (you can actually modify the number of days in the _**[General](options#the-general-tab)**_ tab of **Options>Preferences** if you wish).